ecsec/open-ecard-ios/README.md

 # iOS-OeC-testApp

-This project provides a reference implementaiton and test app in swift for ios, addressing the open-ecard library.
+This project provides a reference implementation and test app in swift for ios, showing the usage of the open-ecard library.

 ---------------------